BunsDev/BunsDev/README.md

 ____

-# Currently Working On (for Governor DAO)
+## Production Dates
-- Merkle Distribution Airdrop (by December 15th); and
+- 12.15.20: Merkle Distribution Airdrop
-- Liquidity Mine (by December 22nd).
+- 12.22.20: Liquidity Mine

-# Background and Whatnot
+# About Her
 Devico 8-12hrs daily.
 Open to collaborations once I have down time in January 2021 and onward.
 Recently decided to start blogging and you may track how that is going by visiting [Learn-Solidity.com](Learn-Solidity.com).

 Looking to get involved?
 We are interested in recruiting **Smart Contract Developers** for Governor DAO, so please shoot me a message using any of my contact links above and let me know your strengths, experience, and a bit about yourself as well.